cognitedata/cognite-sdk-python/docs/source/cognite.rst

 ----------------
 There are several ways of plotting a time series you have fetched from the API.
 The easiest is to call :code:`.plot()` on the returned :code:`TimeSeries` or :code:`TimeSeriesList` objects.
 By default, this plots the raw data points for the last 24 hours.
-If there are no data points for the last 24 hours, then plot will throw an exception.
+If there are no data points for the last 24 hours, plot will throw an exception.

 .. code:: python